Brown algae: Evolutionary history

-Genetic and ultrastructural evidence place the Phaeophyceae among the heterokonts (Stramenopiles), a large assemblage of organisms that includes both photosynthetic members with plastids (such as the diatoms) as well as non-photosynthetic groups (such as the slime nets and water molds).
-Although some heterokont relatives of the brown algae lack plastids in their cells, scientists believe this is a result of evolutionary loss of that organelle in those groups rather than independent acquisition by the several photosynthetic members.
-Thus, all heterokonts are believed to descend from a single heterotrophic ancestor that became photosynthetic when it acquired plastids through endosymbiosis of another unicellular eukaryote.
+Genetic and ultrastructural evidence place the Phaeophyceae among the Stramenopiles, a large assemblage of organisms that includes both photosynthetic members with plastids (such as the diatoms) as well as non-photosynthetic groups (such as the slime nets and water molds).
+Although some Stramenopile relatives of the brown algae lack plastids in their cells, scientists believe this is a result of evolutionary loss of that organelle in those groups rather than independent acquisition by the several photosynthetic members.
+Thus, all Stramenopiles are believed to descend from a single heterotrophic ancestor that became photosynthetic when it acquired plastids through secondary endosymbiosis of another unicellular eukaryote, possibly a red or a green algae.

-The closest relatives of the brown algae include unicellular and filamentous species, but no unicellular species of brown algae are known.
-However, most scientists assume that the Phaeophyceae evolved from unicellular ancestors.
+Although brown algae don't contain any unicellular species, the closest relatives of them do.
 DNA sequence comparison also suggests that the brown algae evolved from the filamentous Phaeothamniophyceae, Xanthophyceae, or the Chrysophyceae between 150 and 200 million years ago.
 In many ways, the evolution of the brown algae parallels that of the green algae and red algae, as all three groups possess complex multicellular species with an alternation of generations.
 Analysis of 5S rRNA sequences reveals much smaller evolutionary distances among genera of the brown algae than among genera of red or green algae, which suggests that the brown algae have diversified much more recently than the other two groups.